doanamo/BourneEngine/Readme.md

 Bourne Engine
 =============
 Repository for the Bourne game engine.
-This is a personal project written from scratch in C++ that is very opinionated.
-Third-party libraries are to be completely avoided to facilitate a learning process of implementing various systems and algorithms from ground up.
+This is a solo project written from scratch in a simple sebset of C++.
+Architecture and design is very opiniated to serve more personal purposes first.
+For example, third-party libraries are to be completely avoided to facilitate a learning process of implementing various systems and algorithms from ground up.
 This allows the codebase to be kept more consistent and binaries very small, while also leaving enough control over the entire implementation and architecture to help make it extremely fast.

 # Features and design
 - Written from scratch in simple C++
 - Extremely fast performance and very small binaries
 - Almost everything is custom
+- Specialized rather than generialized
 - Support for Windows only

 # Requirements